dalijolijo/limxtec-rates-api/README.md

-# zeltrez-rates-api
+# limxtec-rates-api
-A Restful API that displays currently integrated ZelTreZ coins in exchange Rates
+A Restful API that displays currently integrated LIMXTEC coins in exchange rates

 ## Requirements
 Requires node version 6.0 and above